DataDog/documentation/content/en/cloud_cost_management/google_cloud.md

 ## Setup

 ### Configure the Google Cloud Platform integration
-Navigate to [Setup & Configuration][3], and select an integrated Google Cloud Platform service account from the dropdown.
+Navigate to [Setup & Configuration][3], and select a Google Cloud Platform integration.
-If you do not see your desired Service Account in the list, go to the [Google Cloud Platform integration][4] to add it.
+If you do not see your desired Service Account in the list, go to the [Google Cloud Platform integration][4] to configure it.

-<div class="alert alert-warning"> LEGACY project integrations are deprecated and not supported. </div>
+**Note**: [Datadog Google Cloud Platform integration][4] will automatically monitor any projects this Service Account has access to.

-Cloud Cost processes all resources in a project, regardless of the Metrics Collection limits you can define per integration.
+Cloud Cost processes all resources in a project, regardless of the Metrics Collection limits defined per integration.

-**Note**: [Datadog Google Platform integration][4] will automatically find and attempt to crawl any projects this Service Account has access to (access as specified by the GCP Integration).
-This holds true for projects that the Service Account is granted access to at any later point.
-This drives an increase in API calls in GCP and increases the number of monitored resources if the projects contain any host data.

 ### Enable detailed usage cost export
 <div class="alert alert-info">